jjvanzon/Circular-Language-Spec/broader-view/integration/uml.md

 -----

 Symbol depicts the technical object oriented organization.
-I suspect UML does provide some practical points of view, that Symbol does not.
+I suspect UML might provide some practical points of view, that Symbol might not.
 Can Symbol somehow serve as an intermediate language which translates to UML and back?
 Or should something UML-like still be used to express systems in a practical way.